MinatoLoader: Accelerating Machine Learning Training Through Efficient Data Preprocessing: Evaluation

 We now evaluate \sys's scalability by varying the number of GPUs from 1$\times$ to 4$\times$A100 (\emph{Config.
 A}, Figures~\ref{fig:training-time}a--\ref{fig:training-time}d), and from 2$\times$ to 8$\times$V100 (\emph{Config.
 B}, Figures~\ref{fig:training-time}e--\ref{fig:training-time}h).

 As expected, training time decreases with more GPUs in all data loaders.
 However, \sys consistently outperforms all systems across all workloads and testbeds.
 Moreover, some baselines fail to scale efficiently.
 For instance, on 1$\times$A100, DALI trains Speech-3s 25.6\% faster than Pecan, but Pecan catches up on 3$\times$A100.
-In contrast, \sys not only maintains its improvement over the baselines when increasing GPUs, but even achieves comparable or better training performance on 1$\times$A100 than the baselines configured with 4$\times$A100.
-For example, in the image segmentation workload, the training time of \sys with 1$\times$A100 is up to 60\% lower than that of PyTorch DataLoader, Pecan, and DALI configured with 4$\times$A100.
+In contrast, \sys not only maintains its improvement as GPU count increases, but even achieves comparable or better training performance with 1$\times$A100 than the baselines configured with 4$\times$A100, effectively addressing the dominant bottleneck.
+For example, in the image segmentation workload, \sys on a single A100 reduces training time by up to 60\% compared to PyTorch DataLoader and DALI using all GPUs.